Home

 Review it

-Okay, you’re overcoming procrastination.
+Okay, so you’re getting there.
 You've actually done something on your previously-procrastinated-on-project.

 The next step is to review what you did so you know what to do next time.